Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Homoclinic bifurcation, orientation and character

 \subsection{\sc Normalization of crossing path.}

 The normalization in question will be used for proving Theorem \ref{thm:selfslideSimplif} and Theorem \ref{thm:Doubling}.
-The normalization is achieved by making some group act on $M$ (actually the product of two groups).
+The normalization is achieved by making some group act on $M$.
 At the end of the subsection it will be proved that the stratification $(\S_g, \S_g^0, \S_g^{0,0})$ is invariant under this action.